4

 A bit late but I Had the same problem when defining a dynamic query for a virtual layer and stumbled over this discussion.

-My solution was the understanding, that in QGis queries/expressions the "geometry"/"$geometry"-pseudo-SQL-keyword allows the access to any vector-geometry-souce without knowing the name of that column, even if there is no physical column, think about shape-file-Layers.
+My solution was the understanding, that in QGIS queries/expressions the "geometry"/"$geometry"-pseudo-SQL-keyword allows access to any vector-geometry-source without knowing the name of that column, even if there is no physical column, think about shape-file-Layers.

 Your Answer